arnohaase/json-streaming/README.md

 All APIs exist in both blocking and non-blocking variants.

+For a change history and versions, see the [ChangeLog](ChangeLog.md).

 ## Getting started

 Here's a simple example of how to write JSON using the library: